Matty-El/trail-running-uk/README.md

 All text content included in the Urban Paws website is my own.

-The code for the product card colour swatches has been adapted from [codepen.io product card example](https://codepen.io/virgilpana/pen/RNYQwB/).
+The code for ....... has been adapted from [codepen.io product card example](https://codepen.io/virgilpana/pen/RNYQwB/).

 ### Media